Skip to content

 There are three main categories of work – one-off projects, per-item work, and ongoing or retainer work.
 One-off is projects like writing a website for someone, or a leaflet, or handling the text for a re-brand.
 Writing product descriptions is priced per item, as is proofreading or editing something prior to publication.
 Ongoing work is regularly required items, such as blogs, or newsletters, where we work out a number-of-items-per-month requirement.

 To price one-off work, eg for a website, I look at the number of pages required, and the size of them; I look at the amount of research, discussion of your target audience, interview time, site visits, and other not-writing time that I’ll have to put in, and then give a price based on that.
+I have a standard price for a typical website, and adjustments to that can be made, or a bespoke price given for a project that doesn’t fit the standard pattern.

 It would probably be the case that writing a good tag-line for your business would take me longer than writing a thousand-word blog for my own business, because I’d need to factor in creating dozens of possible options that aren’t quite right, as well as the five words that actually make it to your business cards.